tamarin-prover/tamarin-prover/src/010_advanced-features.md

 ### Using an Oracle

-Oracles allow the manual ranking of proof goals.
+Oracles allow to implement user-defined heuristics as custom rankings of proof goals.
 They are invoked as a process with the lemma under scrutiny as the first argument and all current proof goals seperated by EOL over stdin.
 Proof goals match the regex `(\d+):(.+)` where `(\d+)` is the goal's index, and `(.+)` is the actual goal.
 A proof goal is formatted like one of the applicable proof